 Hecate joined me eventually and we walked the embankment together.
 And then she suggested walking to West Kennet Long Barrow.

 “It’s not far, just down West Kennet Avenue and a bit to the right.”

 By then the feeble British sun had melted away the snow, and so the walk down the Avenue was green.
 It’s broken up, fragmented, but the processional way is still an amazing feeling.
 I remembered the walk from my previous visit.
 When you reach the end of what’s left of West Kennet Avenue there’s a path heading to the right, up and over a slight ridge, As you get to the top you begin to see Silbury Hill below you.

-Still, by the time I reached the foot of the hill where West Kennet Long Barrow looks down on you, it was nearly dark.
-So I opted to play at Silbury Hill instead.
+We didn’t take the right over the ridge, and instead took the longer, less scenic and more circuitous route along the highway.
+Much to Hecate’s confusion and my chagrin.
+Sometimes memory is better than Google Map on an iPhone.
+So by the time we reached the foot of the hill where West Kennet Long Barrow looks down on you, it was nearly dark.
+So we opted to play at Silbury Hill instead.

 Silbury Hill is part of the Avebury complex, but once again, nobody knows how or why.
 Standing almost 140 foot tall, the artificial chalk mound is the tallest prehistoric human made mound in Europe, and nearly the largest in the world, being about the same size as some of the smaller pyramids in Egypt.
 Construction began about 5,000 years ago, with the mound being enlarged some time later.
 The flat top was a medieval addition to make it possible to pop some type of building on top to protect against Vikings and those blasted Vandals.
 The base is almost 600 feet in diameter, and it’s estimated that it would have taken 18 million hours to construct.